johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-05-01-upgrading-to-react-18-typescript/index.md

   noHeader?: boolean;
 }

-// if props.noHeader is true then this component returns just the icon and a message
+// if props.noHeader is false then this component returns just the icon and a message
 // if props.noHeader is true then this component returns the same but wrapped in an h1 const Loading: React.FunctionComponent<LoadingProps> = (props) => props.noHeader ? (